BAlmeidaS/zettelkasten/References/Russell and Norvig - Artificial Intelligence (4th ed)/Chapter 23 - Natural Language Processing.md

 [[Grammar]] and [[Language]]
 [[Parsing]] and [[Probabilistic Context-Free Grammar|PCFG]]

-Apart from that the chapter goes on with *Augmented Grammars*
+Apart from that the chapter goes on with *Augmented Grammars* and *Complications of Real Natural Languages*, which I decide to not writing notes.